Wednesday, April 15, 2015

 • What smells would the POV character notice only because of this emotion?

 • What unpleasant smells would be judged favorably because of the emotion?
-Such as, a normally icky smell makes the POV character happy instead.
+Such as, a normally icky smell makes the POV character happy or smile only because they're in a super-great mood.

 • Why would smell be the thing the POV character notices most in this scene?
-(Could speak to something in the character’s backstory)
+(This could speak to something in the character’s backstory)

 Optional Ways to Mix it Up